influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/troubleshooting/frequently_asked_questions.md

 **Other**

-## Where can I find InfluxEnterprise logs?
+## Where can I find InfluxDB Enterprise logs?

 On systemd operating systems service logs can be accessed using the `journalctl` command.